reachingisaskill/logtastic-logging-library/README.md

  * Both function call-type interface and a iostream interface is provided. e.g.:
 	- ERROR_LOG( *log-message* );
 	- ERROR_STREAM << *message one* << *some other data* << *more text* ;

+ * The macro LOGTASTIC_FUNCTION_NAME determines where logtastic will generate a function name for you, for every invocation.
+If you define it before the header file is included logtastic will use your defined string/macro to determine the calling function.
+   If it is not defined before the header file is included, you must specify a function name for every invocation. e.g.
+   - With "LOGTASTIC_FUNCTION_NAME __fun__" :
+     ERROR_LOG( "An error occured" );
+   - Without any definition :
+     ERROR_LOG( "test_function", "An error occured" );
+     WARN_STREAM( "initialisation" ) << "Initialisation error :" << errno;

  * A variable tracking function is provided to uniquely track simple variables within as the program progresses.
 A unique identifier must be provided to identify the variable in question.